 As I get older I feel like I’m becoming more of the crunchy granola type.
-Too much violence, too much hatred.
 Let’s just get along and sing “Kumbaya” around a campfire, okay?
-Now I’m not one to slather on patchouli or forego shaving, so I thought a cute peace sign wreath for my door would be the next best way to make a statement that love and kindness dwell here.
+Now I’m not one to slather on patchouli or forego shaving, so I thought a cute DIY peace sign wreath for my door would be the next best way to make a statement that love and kindness dwell here.

 And oh yeah, baby, this thing is groovy.
 And adorable.
 Just how I like my craft projects.